 Currently there are 3 size ranges of the breeds, defined by measuring from the ground to the wither, the highest point on the dog's shoulder blades.
 Miniature: Between 14 and 16 inches (35 to 42 centimeters).
 Medium range: Between 17 and 20 inches (43 to 52 centimeters).
 Standard range: Between 21 and 24 inches (53

 A Labradoodle is a cross between the Labrador Retriever and Poodle.
-Australian Labradoodle is a cross between the Poodle, Cocker Spaniel and the Labrador Retriever, Poodle and Cocker Spaniel.
+Australian Labradoodle is a cross between the Poodle, Cocker Spaniel and the Labrador Retriever.

 Australian Labradoodles are fun and active dogs that require daily exercise.
 This can be anything from simple morning and evening walks or a creative obstacle course, as Australian Labradoodles excel at agility training.